The Geometrica System of Construction

 The Geometrica System

 Geometry, and the building system used to realize it, are clearly interrelated.
 Unless the right combination of structural system and overall geometry are used, the resulting structures may not be feasible.
-Geometrica overcomes these challenges with a trademarked system that is showcased in 30 countries around the globe.
+Geometrica overcomes these challenges with a trademarked system that is showcased in over 35 countries around the globe.

 Solutions with joist, for example, are limited to planar trusses in an array, and work in only one direction.
 Solutions with machined joints, such as ball-joint systems, must minimize the number of nodes, as these are expensive.
 Thus, some geometries become impractical even if they could result in material savings.